 The Middle Fork is one of the healthiest trout fisheries in the world.
-In addition to offering world-class Salmon River fly fishing and Idaho whitewater rafting, an entire biodiversity cascades from this healthy ecological environment.
+In addition to offering world-class Salmon River fly fishing and Idaho whitewater rafting, amazing biodiversity stems from this healthy ecological environment.
 The Middle Fork Canyon is one of the most important remaining environments for many species, including Wolf, Cougar, Lynx, Bighorn Sheep, Mountain Goats, Bobcat, Badger, River Otter, Elk, and Mule Deer.
-Birds such as Bald and Golden Eagles, Ouzel, Grouse, Chukar, Great Horned Owls, Red Tail Hawk, Osprey, Swallows, and countless cute songbirds that will wake you if you are late for breakfast.
+Birds such as Bald and Golden Eagles, Ouzel, Grouse, Chukar, Great Horned Owls, Red Tail Hawk, Osprey, Swallows will fly overhead, and countless cute songbirds will wake you if you are late for breakfast.

-Idaho has many flattering nomenclatures, such as ‘The White Water State’ and ‘The Wilderness State;’ Idaho’s first geological surveyors claimed that if you flattened out all of the terrain features in Idaho, it would be bigger than Texas.
+Idaho has many flattering nomenclatures, such as ‘The White Water State’ and ‘The Wilderness State.’
+Idaho’s first geological surveyors claimed that if you flattened out all of the terrain features in Idaho, it would be bigger than Texas.
 “The Frank,” as this Wilderness area is endearingly called, lives up to all of these reputations, and the Middle Fork provides a spectacular profile of its wonders.
-Floating along with the flow is the most comfortable way to experience this incredible river canyon.
+Floating along with the flow of the river is the most comfortable way to experience this incredible river canyon.

 The Middle Fork of “The River of No Return”

 The Middle Fork is the largest tributary of the Main Salmon River, which is the largest tributary of the Snake, which is the largest tributary of the Columbia, which is the largest North American tributary of the largest Ocean (the Pacific) in the world!

 The Middle Fork is over 116 miles long (with no dams) and descends over 4,000ft in elevation.
 As it grows from a tumbling creek to a mighty river, the Middle Fork is fed by runoff from spectacular mountain ranges such as The Sawtooths, Pistol Ridge, The Bighorn Crags, The Tango Peaks, and the Yellow Jacket Mountains.